 The Canna plant has large spade-shaped variegated leaves that come in different shades, some with stripping.
 The stems of the plant contrast well with purple-tones.
 Orange flowers form on tall, straight stems that are surrounded with leaves.
 Cannas bloom during the months of July and September.

 The Taro plant is a member of the Hraceae family and is grown from bulbs called tubers.
-In regions with temperatures nearing freezing or below, tubers should be dug up and stored inside.
+In non-tropical regions with temperatures nearing freezing or below, tubers should be dug up and stored inside.
 In Hawaii, taro is grown commercially as a food crop.
 Tubers are harvested for making “poi”.